bansalp004/case-label/README.md

 3. ui - deployed inside Ngnix

 ## How to run (Nginx + services + mongodb)
-1. In your terminal, navigate to home directory
+1. clone repository, In your terminal, navigate to home directory
 2. docker-compose up (this also populates test data for users (doctors), cases and conditions) - wait couple of mins until all services are up
 3. open browser and hit http://localhost/ (should bring login page)
 4. Login with "user1@gmail.com" or "user2@gmail.com" both account passwor is : test123   (we have inserted and assigned 4 cases to each account)